-- For others, they are more driven by organisational targets especially for high volume roles.
+- For others, they are more driven by organisational targets especially for high volume roles particularly in Retail Recruitment.
 Here, there is less focus on quality and more on the numbers of vacancies left unfilled over 30.
 60 and 90 days respectively.
 With stretched resources, it is considered too difficult to retrospectively measure the past, so the focus is always on the immediate future.

 Are there better ways of harnessing data for recruiting efficiencies?